int128/gradle-ssh-plugin/user-guide.v4.md

 -----------------|----------|------------
 `dryRun`         | Boolean  | Dry run flag.
 If this is true, no action is performed.
 Default is false.
 `pty`            | Boolean  | If this is true, the PTY allocation is requested on the command execution.
 Default is false.
-`ignoreError`    | Boolean  | If set to true, an exit status of the command or shell is ignored.
-Defaults to false.
 `logging`        | String   | If this is `slf4j`, console log of the remote command is sent to Gradle logger.
 If this is `stdout`, it is sent to standard output/error.
 If this is `none`, console logging is turned off.
 Defaults to `slf4j`.
 `outputStream`   | OutputStream | If given, standard output of the remote command is sent to the stream.
 `errorStream`    | OutputStream | If given, standard error of the remote command is sent to the stream.